 We may expect to see shifts towards species and ecosystem types that can cope with higher rainfall and water disturbances because climate models are projecting that future extreme rainfall events are likely to be more intense (resulting in more severe flooding).

-Farmers and graziers in the Darling Downs and Lockyer Valley regions in Queensland have battled recent droughts and now the floods.
-What effects will the recent flood events have on food production and what impact will this have on food supply for the South East Queensland and broader region?
+What effects will the flood events have on food production and what impact will this have on food supply?

-It is not one story for all farmers, industries and regions.
+Any weather or climatic event is never one story for all farmers, industries and regions.

-The recent above average rainfall resulting in the widespread flooding across Queensland in particular, has severely impacted on production.
-Harvests have been delayed, crops and pastures have been submerged and killed, and produce spoilt.
+Above average rainfall resulting in widespread flooding can severely impact on production.
+Harvests can be delayed, crops and pastures can been submerged and killed, and produce spoilt.

-But there are also many farmers who have benefited from the widespread good rainfall resulting in high yields and, with successful harvest, high profits.
+But there are also many farmers who can benefited from the widespread good rainfall resulting in high yields and, with successful harvest, high profits.

-How will the soil and moisture conditions affect the planting of the next (winter) crops?
+How will the soil and moisture conditions affect the planting of the following (winter) crops?

-There will be a wide range of impacts from the floods on future crops arising from soil and water changes.
+There will be a wide range of impacts from summer floods on future crops arising from soil and water changes.